arobrecht/severus-study/README.md

+# Adaptive Explanations as Co-Constructed Processes: SNAPE and SNAPE-PM
+This code supplements the thesis _Adaptive Explanations as Co-Constructed Processes -- Modeling a Rational Explainer Through the Interaction of Dynamic Partner Models and Non-Stationary Decision Making_.
+A [video of the agent](https://doi.org/10.17605/OSF.IO/DAQV9) and preregistrations of the studies on the effects of [dynamic decision-making](https://doi.org/10.17605/OSF.IO/EBH27) and [extended partner-modeling](https://doi.org/10.17605/OSF.IO/DAQV9) on adaptive explanations utilizing the code can be found at OSF.

-To run this code, the NLU has to be manually set up or disabled in (severus-study) config:
+To run this code, the NLU has to be set up manually or disabled in (severus-study) config:

 ```py
 NLU_LLM = False